rryqszq4/ngx-php/README.md

 Test
 ----
-Using the perl of [Test::Nginx](https://github.com/openresty/test-nginx) module to testing, searching and finding out problem in ngx_php7.
+Using the perl of [Test::Nginx](https://github.com/openresty/test-nginx) module to testing, searching and finding out problem in ngx-php.
 ```sh
 Ngx-php test ...
 nginx version: nginx/1.22.1